Skip to content

 Queenstown-Lakes District of Otago, New Zealand

 DarkSky International certified Kawarau Gibbston as an International Dark Sky Park (IDSP).
-The Kawarau Gibbston Dark Sky Park is the ninth International Dark Sky Place certified by DarkSky International in Aotearoa/New Zealand.
+The Kawarau Gibbston Dark Sky Park is the seventh International Dark Sky Place certified by DarkSky International in Aotearoa/New Zealand.
 It is the first IDSP to be designated in the Queenstown Lakes District.
 Situated near a significant international airport, Kawarau Gibbston Dark Sky Park opens up new opportunities in dark sky tourism to rural communities, particularly in winter.

 The Kawarau Gibbston Dark Sky Park comprises 25 square kilometers, including the Gibbston Character Zone (GCZ) and the Gibbston Valley Resort Zone (GVRZ).
 It is located between Queenstown and Cromwell in the Queenstown-Lakes District of Otago, Aotearoa/New Zealand.
 The park has 280 residents, and it is a world-renowned wine-producing region with numerous cellar doors and accommodation businesses.